-- The leave is at least three (3) weeks; and a. - The employee's return would take place during the last three-(3)-week period of the b. semester term.
+- a.
+The leave is at least three (3) weeks; and - b.
+The employee's return would take place during the last three-(3)-week period of the semester term

 Leave Less Than Five (5) Weeks Before End of Term

 Leave More Than Five (5) Weeks Before End of Term